The Cambridge Building Society: Products and Services

-The Cambridge Building Society offers a range of fixed and variable rate mortgages, on properties located in England and Wales.
+The Cambridge Building Society offers a range of fixed and variable rate mortgages.
 Other products and services available through The Cambridge Building Society include savings, (business and council savings), home insurance and travel money.

-The products and services from the society can be managed through their branches, their telephone contact centre and online through their website and their app.

 Financial performance

 In 2019 The Cambridge Building Society reported gross lending of £295m and mortgage book growth of 8%.
 Assets as at 31 December totalled £1.586 billion and profit after tax reached £3.6 million.
 General reserves were stable at £87.3 million.

-In 2018 The Cambridge reported a pre-tax profit of £3.2 million and in 2017 £3.8m.

 Branch changes

 Following the society's announcement of a three-year investment programme in 2016, in June of that year it closed five branches (in the villages of Burwell, Soham and Milton and on Mill Road and Chesterton Road in Cambridge) of the 18 branches then operational.
 Five members of staff were deployed elsewhere within the society.
 The society also introduced digital technology into two branches.

-There are currently 12 branches all within a 20-mile radius of Cambridge.
+The society opened a new branch in Central Cambridge in 2018.
+It refurbished its branches in Great Shelford and Ely in 2019, and opened a new branch in Bury St Edmunds in 2022.